roman-milk/roman-milk.github.io/replacing-mommy.md

  And then his finger found the elusive, so elusive I wasn't sure it existed, g- spot and I exploded.
 "Yes!"
 I screamed, unable to say anything else as an orgasm that made the earth move hit me.

  My cum flooded out of me, as electric sparks coursed through my very being, making my body burn with pleasure from my head to the tip of my toes.
-Report_Story #3